mdavis-xyz/supermarket-story/content.md

 On my way to the checkout I pass a pair of FoodCorp *Customer Excellence Ambassadors™*.
 (Formerly known as "shelf stockers".)
 They're setting up the store's Christmas decorations.
 Each year they get a little bit earlier.
-It's currently early August.
+It's currently mid-August.

-The first screen I see as I approach the self-checkout machines is a prompt asking me to identify myself with a my loyalty card.
+The first screen I see as I approach the self-checkout machine is a prompt asking me to identify myself with a my [loyalty card](https://xkcd.com/2006/).
 After dismissing it and then scanning the barcode on my bag of chips at the self checkout, I'm told the price is $4.80.
 Damn.
 The [electronic price tag](https://www.sunpaitag.com/supermarket-epaper-price-tag-13.html) on the shelf told me the chips only cost $4.10, but that was 2 minutes ago.

-When FoodCorp first introduced dynamic prices they claimed that it was only a time-based market signal to [incentivise shoppers to shop outside the busy periods](https://thewest.com.au/lifestyle/shopping/supermarket-digital-tags-adjust-pricing-depending-on-time-of-day-bc-5486533651001).
+When FoodCorp first introduced dynamic pricing they claimed that it was only a time-based market signal to [incentivise shoppers to shop outside the busy periods](https://thewest.com.au/lifestyle/shopping/supermarket-digital-tags-adjust-pricing-depending-on-time-of-day-bc-5486533651001).
 However there's no transparency about when or why prices change.
 Everyone knows that FoodCorp's automated surveillance system temporarily increases prices based on the income of whoever is in that aisle, and whether they look like they're in a hurry.
 Unfortunately there's no way for any consumer rights group to prove it, because their proprietary pricing algorithms are [hidden from the courts](https://www.schneier.com/blog/archives/2016/05/the_fallibility.html) due to intellectual property laws.